 2. Buy your toys from reputable sex toy retailers that list the toy material on their site

-3. If you absolutely must use a jelly toy, then use a condom on it every time
+3. If you absolutely must use a jelly toy, then use a condom on it every time.
+This will help with the porous aspect, but may not prevent chemicals from transferring through the latex.

 Reputable manufacturers of non-toxic toys include: